David Eppstein

 David Arthur Eppstein (born 1963) is an American computer scientist and mathematician.
-He is a distinguished professor of computer science at the University of California, Irvine.
-He is known for his work in computational geometry, graph algorithms, and recreational mathematics.
-In 2011, he was named an ACM Fellow.
+He is a distinguished professor of computer science at the University of California, Irvine, known for his work in computational geometry, graph algorithms, and recreational mathematics.
+Eppstein is also a Wikipedia editor and an administrator on the English Wikipedia.

-Biography
+Education and career

-Born in Windsor, England, in 1963, Eppstein received a B.S. in mathematics from Stanford University in 1984, and later an M.S.
+Eppstein received a B.S. in mathematics from Stanford University in 1984, and later an M.S.
 (1985) and Ph.D.
 (1989) in computer science from Columbia University, after which he took a postdoctoral position at Xerox's Palo Alto Research Center.
 He joined the UC Irvine faculty in 1990, and was co-chair of the Computer Science Department there from 2002 to 2005.
 In 2014, he was named a Chancellor's Professor.

+He obtained his Ph.D. in computer science in 1989, from Columbia University, advised by Zvi Galil.
+He has supervised thirteen PhD. students, all at University of California, Irvine.

-In October 2017, Eppstein was one of 396 members elected as fellows of the American Association for the Advancement of Science.
+Eppstein was named an ACM Fellow in 2011.
+In October 2017, he was one of 396 members elected as fellows of the American Association for the Advancement of Science.

 Eppstein is an amateur digital photographer.
-He is also a Wikipedia editor and administrator with over 200,000 edits.
+He is also a Wikipedia editor and tries to bring more experts to the project.